Ruling 2008-1, Utility Exemption - Manufacturing

-A nationwide provider of wireless telecommunications services (“company”) maintains a number of cell sites in
+A nationwide provider of wireless telecommunications services (“company”) maintains a number of cell sites in Connecticut and uses electricity to transmit a signal from those cell sites.

 Whether the sale of electricity used to provide wireless telecommunications services is exempt under Conn.
 Gen. Stat. §12-412(3)(A).